 Don’t be afraid to open your hood and get a good look at what you’re working with.
-You don’t need to change you own coolant, power steering fluid or antifreeze, but you should know how to check the levels.
-(Check your owner’s manual, or search online based on the make and model of your car, for help.)
+You don’t need to change your own coolant, power steering fluid or antifreeze, but you should know how to check the levels.
+(Check your owner’s manual or search online based on the make and model of your car for help.)
 If you can’t see the tank level directly, you should be able to find a gauge or dipstick to pull out.
 If you’re running low on one or notice a leak, time to take your ride in for service.
 Check your oil, too.
 Is it murky right after a change?
 You may have an issue on your hands.
-Keep your car happy with the right fluids.

-Mistake: Waiting for the pros to take charge
+3. Waiting for the Pros to Take Charge

 Get the most out of your tires by getting them rotated and balanced regularly.
 (Another check-your-manual moment.)
 Fighting to drive in a straight line?
 This is likely a quick fix and essential piece of car maintenance that will make your drive a whole lot safer.

 You only need windshield wipers when you really need them.
-If your leave your windshield streaky and limit your visibility in wet conditions, swap them out.
-Anything that makes driving riskier isn’t worth the few bucks and bit of time you’ll save waiting on a replacement.
+If they leave your windshield streaky and limit your visibility in wet conditions, swap them out.
+Anything that makes driving riskier isn’t worth the few dollars, and you’ll save time waiting on a replacement.

 Some regular maintenance, like replacing your cabin air filter and engine air filter, are DIY jobs.
 Replacing your cabin air filter will make for a cleaner ride — less dust and pollutants filling your vehicle — and it’s easy to access in most cars.
 The engine air filter may be tougher to get to but check your manual or do some digging online and go at it yourself.

 Get ahead of costly auto repairs.
 Replacing a worn-out timing belt will run you a few hundred bucks.
 Replacing one that fails?
 Now you’re looking at a couple thousand dollars.
-Check your manual (see, we told you it’s useful) to find out when your manufacturer recommends changing out your timing and serpentine belts.
+Check your manual to find out when your manufacturer recommends changing out the timing and serpentine belts.
 If your belts are in good shape, you’re good to go.
 If they’re worn, get them replaced.
 Don’t wait until you’ve broken down, with additional damage to repair.
 Prepare for a roadside emergency.